mmarkus13/yt-dlc/README.md

 <!--````-->
 # 🎵 YouTube Downloader CLI

-A lightweight command-line YouTube downloader built around [yt-dlp](https://github.com/yt-dlp/yt-dlp), Deno, and FFmpeg.
+A lightweight command-line YouTube downloader built around [yt-dlp](https://github.com/yt-dlp/yt-dlp), Deno, Python, and FFmpeg.

 No GUI bloat, no complicated configuration — just a small set of wrapper scripts for downloading video and audio from the command line.